wgohome/plants-pipeline/docs/dir_structure.md

 ### pipeline-data/postprocess/f1-stats

-For benchmarking purposes
+For F1 scores benchmarking purposes

 ### pipeline-data/postprocess/gene-classifications

-For benchmarking purposes
+For annotation benchmarking purposes.
+This is a tsv file obtained from [Mercator 4.2](https://www.plabipd.de/portal/mercator4), using the same CDS used in this pipeline as the input.
+The file for each species here define the Mapman Bin assigned to each gene in the CDS.

 ### pipeline-data/postprocess/percentage-matrices

-For benchmarking purposes
+For F1 scores benchmarking purposes

 ### pipeline-data/postprocess/pcc-matrices